akornsys-rdi/pcbid-specifications/README.md

 > **Should I update the PCBID if I had designed a PCB and after some time I make changes, without having manufactured any unit of this PCB?**
 >
-> No. Make all the necessary changes and keep the PCBID you have generated.
+> Yes.
+Make all the necessary changes and updates only the date fields if necessary.

 > **Can I use this system for the non-PCB housing or hardware of my project?**
 >